The Best Secrets to Making Garden Fresh Cut Flowers Last

 Use vases that block light to the water.
 Darker, opaque vases like clay or metal urns will slow bacterial development.

-Cut flowers last the best when they start out fresh and strong and are cared for daily.
+Cut flowers last best when they start out fresh and strong and are cared for daily.
 Let’s talk about how to make that happen:

 Cut your flowers first thing in the morning while they are hydrated, plumped up, and revived from a good night’s rest during the coolest hours of the day.

-Use a clean sharp knife or clippers to cut the stems.
 Make sure to wash your tools in hot soapy water before cutting any stems.
 Check that there is no debris on them from other garden tasks.
 You may have to soak them or scrub a bit, so check them ahead of time.
 Sharp knives cut the xylem & phloem cleanly so their ends stay open for water uptake.
-Dull clippers can crush the ends of xylem & phloem which ends up blocking the water flow.
-Cut the stems at a 45º angle to maximize the surface area of the stem to take up water.

 Strip leaves off the stems that would sit below the water surface This decreases bacterial counts by limiting the amount of plant material that would contribute to bacterial production in the water.